 - To integrate classroom theory with professional learning experiences.

-Unity College interns receive ongoing support and feedback from both on-campus faculty sponsors as well as worksite supervisors.
+Unity College interns receive ongoing support and feedback from both on-campus faculty sponsors and worksite supervisors.
 Although not academically required by all majors, internships may be used to earn elective credit while gaining experience.

 Where can I do my internship?